 Next, you’ll find the Blue Light Filter feature which eliminates the harmful low-blue lights which along with the monitor’s flicker-free backlight ensures a comfortable viewing experience.

-The standard image adjustment tools such as brightness, contrast, saturation, sharpness, and color temperature are available as well, of course.
+Standard image adjustment tools, such as brightness, contrast, saturation, sharpness, and color temperature are available as well, of course.

-Other gaming features including Trace Free (response time overdrive, use the default setting) and GamePlus.
+Other gaming features include Trace Free (response time overdrive, we recommend using the default setting) and GamePlus.

 The GamePlus feature opens a menu that consists of customizable crosshairs, on-screen timers, and an FPS counter which keeps track of the monitor’s refresh rate.

 Lastly, there’s a feature called QuickFit that places a virtual grid on your screen with different dimensions for photos (2×2, 3×5, 4×6, 5×7, 8×10), documents (B5, letter), and grids (three centered vertical lines or 3×3 split).